carpentries-incubator/pangenomics/_episodes/03-get_homologues.md

 > find ~/gm_workshop/results/annotated/. -name "*thermophilus_LMG_18311_prokka.gbk*" -exec ln -s {} . ';'
 > ~~~
 > {: .language-bash}
-> Now we ask for clustering his gene sequences with the get_homologues.pl default algorithm
+> Now we ask for clustering all gene sequences with the get_homologues.pl default algorithm
 > ~~~
-> get_homologues.pl -d data_get
+> get_homologues.pl -d data_get -c
 > ~~~
 > {: .language-bash}
 > What do you think happens to the number of gene clusters?/